mollyy0514/Repo_Quickview/README.md

 > :warning: Note that there's no difference between uppercase and lowercase in the current version.

-### Repositary List
+### Repository List

-In the repositary list page, with the username in header, after scrolling down to the bottom of the page, it will automatically fetch more data via the [GitHub Rest API](https://docs.github.com/en/rest) until there's no more repositary.
+In the repository list page, with the username in header, after scrolling down to the bottom of the page, it will automatically fetch more data via the [GitHub Rest API](https://docs.github.com/en/rest) until there's no more repository.

-The result list will contain the repositary name, description, and star count.
+The result list will contain the repository name, description, and star count.

-### Single Repositary Page
+### Single Repository Page

-Users can click in to any repositary, and it will show a page of the repositary which contains full name, star counts, created time, and description, as well as a link to the original repositary's URL.
+Users can click in to any repository, and it will show a page of the repository which contains full name, star counts, created time, and description, as well as a link to the original repository's URL.

 ## Framework